jessvan/Morgen/md/HP-HowTo.md

 ### The pros

-Distribution: while you can't currently sell .pdfs, you can sell ePubs in iBookstore and on Amazon
+Distribution: while you can't currently sell .pdfs, you can sell epubs in iBookstore and on Amazon

 Live text: all written content is searchable (for example, captions over